clustermin/fastcron/src/content/docs/docs/faq.md

 ### What happens when my account expires?
-Premium accounts will be downgraded to the free plan.
+Your account will be downgraded to the free plan when it expires.
 If you have more cron jobs than the free plan limit, some cron jobs will be disabled.

-Free accounts don't expire.

-## Billing and payments
-### Is the service free?
+If your cron jobs runs more than every 5 minutes, they will be updated to run every 5 minutes.

+### Do you have a free plan?
 Yes, FastCron has a free plan with limited features.
 Please check the [Pricing](/pricing) for plan comparisons.

 ### Do I need to renew my free plan?
-No, you don't need to renew the free plan.
-Enjoy!
+You must log in at least once every 90 days to keep your free account active.

+You will receive an email when you haven't logged in for 90 days.
+30 days after the email, your cron jobs will be disabled.

+## Billing and payments

 ### How to add my company VAT number?
 When making a payment via Paddle, select the **Country** and click **Continue**,